An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation

-Similarly to evaluating an algorithm over a data set that contains multiple images, it is concluded that an algorithm should be evaluated using multiple ground truths.
-The variance of performance that is observed using these different ground truths can then be used to quantify the confidence in the observed performance differences.
+Therefore in addition to evaluating an algorithm over a data set that contains multiple images, it is concluded that an algorithm should also be evaluated using multiple ground truths.
+The variance of performance that is observed using these different ground truths can then be used to quantify the confidence in the differences between detectors.
 In situations in which there are few annotations available, or when the inter-annotator variance is high, further study into the nature of the problem should be conducted as these conditions imply that it is not possible to state that one algorithm outperforms another with any confidence.
-Therefore, whenever possible the intrinsic uncertainties of annotator judgements should be assessed before the evaluation of object detectors, since the absolute performance measure and the relative ranking of detectors may vary considerably according to the employed GT.
+Therefore, whenever possible the intrinsic uncertainties of annotator judgements should be assessed before the evaluation of detection algorithms, since measures of absolute performance and relative ranking of detectors may vary considerably according to the GT employed.

-The possibility to estimate the true detector performance through the variability of annotator opinion would be an interesting avenue to follow.
-Assuming that the performances derived using different GTs are observations of a hidden variable, it may be possible to estimate its true value---the gold standard performance.
-Much research is dedicated to inferring the gold-standard GT, however, this is a complex problem in which many assumptions need to be made, and the proposed approach may bypass some of these.
+The possibility of estimating a detector's true performance through the variability of annotator opinion would be an interesting avenue to follow.
+Assuming that performances derived using different GTs are observations of a hidden variable, it may be possible to estimate its true value---the gold standard performance.
+Much research is dedicated to inferring the gold-standard GT, however, this is a complex problem in which many assumptions need to be made, and the proposed approach may avoid some of these.

-An additional question that arises from this study is: which metric should rate an estimated gold standard?
+An additional question that is raised by this study is: which metric should be used to evaluate an estimated gold standard?
 Generally speaking the gold standard is unknown and therefore comparison is impossible.
-Restricting the evaluation to the individual annotations assumes high specificity and sensitivity.
-Removing annotators, however, assumes inability compared to the consensus, but do those removed have true insight into the problem?
-It is clear however that detector performance should not be used to evaluate a gold standard estimation.
+Restricting evaluation to individual annotations assumes high specificity and sensitivity.
+Removing annotations, however, assumes inability compared to the consensus, but do those removed represent true insight into the problem?
+One thing is clear, detector performance should not be used to evaluate an estimated gold-standard ground truth.